lilymedina/lilymedina.github.io/_pages/research.md

 Marching for Change: Quantifying the Effects of Women's Rights Protests on Legislation and Femicide in Latin America
 ======

 _with Johanna Reyes_

+Do protests against violence toward women help reduce it, or do they exacerbate it?
+Over the past 20 years, mass demonstrations with feminist causes have dramatically increased across the region.
+These movements have advocated for critical legislative changes, including the legalization of abortion and the recognition of femicide as a distinct criminal offense.
+But how effective are these protests?
+We analyze their impact both on legislation and on (actual) violence against women.
+Using an instrumental variable, we provide the first cross-country evaluation of the effects of protest agenda-seeding on femicide and whether these protests directly influence legislation criminalizing violence against women.
+This research contributes to the growing body of literature on gendered social movements and policy change, offering insights into how grassroots activism can influence both legal frameworks and societal behavior.